LemScoot/Group-Project-for-Programming-2023/README.md

 # Roles of the group

-Product Manager - Sophia Schwankl
+Product Manager/programmer - Sophie Schwankl

 Programmers - Liam Scott and Lucas Jackson